raulsoutelo/Variable-elimination-algorithm/README.md

 In order to run the code you only have to run the main.py script.
 First, some units tests will be run.
 Then, you will create the network with the data from the json file and you will be asked to give a value for each variable (evidence (True or False), unknown or queried).
-All functionalities are implemnted in the Net and Factor classes.
+All functionalities are implemented in the Net and Factor classes.
 If only one variable is queried, the program will output the probability of this variable.
-If more than one is queried, a table will be output with the joint distribution of all queried variables.
+If more than one is queried, the program will output a table describing the joint probability distribution of all queried variables.

 In order to use the code to perform inference in a different Bayesian network, please create another json file describing the Bayesian network in which to do inference in the same manner than the one given.